-Sherwani is a freelance journalist who contributes to the independent news website Kiwan and provides reporting and political commentary on his personal Facebook account, which counted more than 10,000 followers before it was taken down shortly after his arrest.
+Sherwani is a freelance journalist who contributes to the independent news website Kiwan and provides reporting and political commentary on his personal Facebook account, which had over 10,000 followers before it was taken down shortly after his arrest.
 Sherwani covers human rights and corruption and has reported on Turkish airstrikes in northern Iraq.

-On October 7 at 4:30 pm, 10 police officers raided Sherwani’s home in Sebiran, a village on the outskirts of the Iraqi Kurdish city of Erbil, and arrested him, Sherwani’s wife, Rugesh Izzaddin Muheiadin, told CPJ.
+At 4:30 p.m. on October 7, 2020, 10 Kurdish police officers raided Sherwani’s home in Sebiran, a village on the outskirts of the Iraqi Kurdish city of Erbil, and arrested the journalist, his wife, Rugesh Izzaddin Muheiadin, told CPJ.
 The Metro Center for Journalists’ Rights and Advocacy also reported on the arrest.

-Muheiadin told CPJ that the police officers, four of whom were in plain clothes, seized the journalist’s two laptops, his notebooks, and some CDs.
-She said the officers held a gun to Sherwani’s head, handcuffed him, and pushed him into a car with tinted windows before driving away.
+The police officers, four of whom were in plain clothes, seized the journalist’s two laptops, notebooks, and some CDs, Muheiadin told CPJ The officers held a gun to Sherwani’s head, handcuffed him, and pushed him into a car with tinted windows before driving away.
 She said the officers had a warrant for Sherwani’s arrest, but that it provided no information on why they were taking the journalist; nor did the officers verbally disclose the reason for the arrest.